Alfred Corn: Teaching

-For many years (1983–2001) he taught in the Graduate Writing Program of the Columbia University School of the Arts and has held visiting posts at UCLA, the City University of New York, the University of Cincinnati, Ohio State University, Oklahoma State University, Sarah Lawrence, Yale University, and the University of Tulsa.
-As critic, he has written for The New York Times Book Review, The Nation, The Washington Post Book World, and The New Republic.
-Beginning in 1989 and continuing to the present, he has published reviews and articles for Art in America and ARTnews magazines.
+From 1983 to 2001, Corn taught in the Graduate Writing Program of the Columbia University School of the Arts.
+He has held visiting posts at UCLA, the City University of New York, the University of Cincinnati, Ohio State University, Oklahoma State University, Sarah Lawrence, Yale University, and the University of Tulsa.

+As a critic, he has written for The New York Times Book Review, The Nation, The Washington Post Book World, and The New Republic.
+Beginning in 1989 and continuing through the 1990s, he published reviews and articles for Art in America and ARTnews magazines.

 For 2004–2005, he held the Amy Clampitt residency in Lenox, Massachusetts.
 In 2005–2006, he lived in London, teaching a course for the Poetry School, and one for the Arvon Foundation at Totleigh Barton, Devon.
 In 2007 he directed a poetry-writing course at Wroxton College in Oxfordshire, and in 2008 he taught at the Almássera Vella Arts Center in Spain.

-His first play, Lowell's Bedlam opened at Pentameters Theatre in London in 2011.
-He was a visiting fellow at Clare Hall, Cambridge in 2012 and after his residency was made a Life Fellow.
+His first play, Lowell's Bedlam, opened at Pentameters Theatre in London in 2011.

+He was a visiting fellow at Clare Hall, Cambridge in 2012, and after his residency was made a Life Fellow.

 In the same year, he published an e-book, Transatlantic Bridge: A Concise Guide to American and British English, detailing differences in vocabulary, pronunciation, grammar and punctuation.

 Critical reception

-The critic Harold Bloom singled out Corn's All Roads at Once as the best first book of that year (The New Republic, 1976) and said in a jacket comment for A Call in the Midst of the Crowd:

-“Alfred Corn’s second book of poems goes well beyond fulfilling the authentic promise of his first.
-The title poem is an extraordinary and quite inevitable extension of the New York tradition of major visionary poems, which goes from Poe’s ‘City in the Sea’ and Whitman's ‘Crossing Brooklyn Ferry’ to Hart Crane's The Bridge and Ashbery's ‘Self Portrait in a Convex Mirror.’
-Corn achieves an authority and resonance wholly worthy of his precursors.
-I know of nothing else of such ambition and realized power in Corn's own generation of American poets.
-He has had the skill and courage to confront, absorb, and renew our poetic tradition at its most vital.
-His aesthetic prospects are remarkable, even in this crowded time.”
+The critic Harold Bloom singled out Corn's All Roads at Once as the best first book of that year (The New Republic, 1976) and said in a jacket comment for A Call in the Midst of the Crowd that “Corn achieves an authority and resonance wholly worthy of his precursors.
+I know of nothing else of such ambition and realized power in Corn's own generation of American poets.", adding that "his aesthetic prospects are remarkable, even in this crowded time.”

 Bloom would later include A Call in the Midst of the Crowd in his list of works constituting the Western Canon.
 Bloom’s characterization of these two books as belonging to the tradition of American Romanticism was a stimulus for much of the critical attention, positive or negative, focused on Corn during the following decades.
-Critics and poet-critics as diverse as Richard Howard, Charles Molesworth, Robert B. Shaw, Joel Conarroe, Jay Parini, John Hollander, Wayne Koestenbaum, David Lehmann, Henry Louis Gates, Jr., Amy Clampitt, and Carolyn Forché, have made penetrating observations about his work.
+Critics and poet-critics as diverse as Richard Howard, Charles Molesworth, Robert B. Shaw, Joel Conarroe, Jay Parini, John Hollander, Wayne Koestenbaum, Henry Louis Gates, Jr., Amy Clampitt, and Carolyn Forché, have made penetrating observations about his work.